PCAR selects Helpline Software after a multi-year RFP toimprove statewide caller experience

 Call Answering Service for Emergency Helplines and Hotlines

-In that kind of environment, the real question is whether the right trained person gets the call quickly, whether the handoff is safe, whether the schedule is followed, whether callbacks protect privacy, and whether the organization can actually sustain the work.
+In such an environment, the real question is whether the right trained person gets the call quickly, whether the handoff is safe, whether the schedule is followed, whether callbacks protect privacy, and whether the organization can actually sustain the work.

 "Large corporations use technology to make sure that the people reaching out to their organizations via phone, chat, or text get the service they need quickly and in a way that's sustainable for their organizations.
 The problem is that technology hasn't really been available for local crisis agencies."